 An alternate route is to turn west from US Highway 287 between Ennis and West Yellowstone towards the Varney Bridge Recreation Area.
 Once you cross the Madison River, turn north a short distance until you reach the Shining Mountains Loop Road.
 From here the directions are the same as above.
 There are no developed parking areas, but there are some commonly used pull-out areas.

 *** The county roads in the mountains are extremely susceptible to changing weather conditions at all times of the year.
 In wet, snowy, or icy conditions, they are impassable! ***

-Season/Hours: Available early June to early October dependent on weather and road conditions.
+Season/Hours: Available Thursday prior to Memorial Day through Columbus Day in October, depending on weather and road conditions.

 Maps: Central section of the Beaverhead-Deerlodge National Forest Map.